input-output-hk/marlowe-doc/docs/development/runtime-protocol-reference.md

 ### Eight message types

-There are eight message types in the Marlowe protocol.
+There are eight message types in the Marlowe Runtime protocol.
-Each of them, described below, has a message type that is a carrier for that sub-protocol.
+The first four message types initiate sub-protocol sessions.
+The final four are carriers for sub-protocol messages.
-For example, the `MarloweSync` message type embeds a message from the sub-protocol in the Marlowe protocol.
+For example, the `MarloweSync` message type embeds a message from the sub-protocol in the Marlowe Runtime protocol.

 | Message | Begin State | End State | Parameter | Description |
 | --- | --- | --- | --- | --- |